AchrafMekki/AchrafMekki/README.md

 # 💫 About Me:

-🔭 I’m currently working on my personal Travel Record project<br>🤝 I’m looking for help with exploring and emphasizing Front-end<br>🌱 I’m currently learning Django Rest APIs<br>⚡ Fun fact : When I'm not coding, I love traveling.
+🔭 I’m currently looking for a new role <br>🌱 I’m currently learning Django Rest APIs<br>⚡ Fun fact : When I'm not coding, I love traveling.
 I've visited over 10 countries and counting! also I'm a football fan, I play in a local league in Germany

 ## 🌐 Socials: